jpartlow/workstation/README.md

 ### Configuring a meep_tools test host

-This plan sets up a vm so that you can run meep_tools/enterprise_tasks plans.
-It should probably be simplified.
+This plan sets up a vm with ruby.

 (Below was tested on a centos-7 vm, which required the --tty flag)